nursyahr/nursyahr/README.md

 ### Hi there 👋!

 I am a fresh graduate of Life Science (spec.
 Biomedical Sciences) from the National University of Singapore.
-After dabbling in RNA-seq analysis during my honours thesis, I realized my budding interest in bioinformatics.
-I aspire to work with omics data and their integration to derive meaningful insights for personalized medicine!
+I am interested in understanding diseases and bioinformatics.

 <!--
 **nursyahr/nursyahr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.